felixlu/awesome-stars/README.md

 - [MichaelAquilina/zsh-you-should-use](https://github.com/MichaelAquilina/zsh-you-should-use) - 📎 ZSH plugin that reminds you to use existing aliases for commands you just typed
 - [deluan/zsh-in-docker](https://github.com/deluan/zsh-in-docker) - Install Zsh, Oh My Zsh and plugins inside a Docker container with one line!
 - [namely/docker-protoc](https://github.com/namely/docker-protoc) - Docker images for generating protocol buffer definitions
+- [jecklgamis/gatling-scala-example](https://github.com/jecklgamis/gatling-scala-example) - An example test using Gatling.
+This runs simulations using Maven plugin, an  executable jar file,  a Docker container, or as Kubernetes Job
 - [kubernauts/jmeter-operator](https://github.com/kubernauts/jmeter-operator) -
 - [kubernauts/jmeter-kubernetes](https://github.com/kubernauts/jmeter-kubernetes) - Load testing as a service (LTaaS) with Apache Jmeter on kubernetes
 - [getsentry/self-hosted](https://github.com/getsentry/self-hosted) - Sentry, feature-complete and packaged up for low-volume deployments and proofs-of-concept